MicrosoftDocs/customer-insights/ci-docs/data-unification.md

 Data can be unified on a single entity or multiple entities.

 # [Individual consumers (B-to-C)](#tab/b2c)

+The unification process maps customer data from your data sources, removes duplicates, matches the data across entities, and creates a unified profile.
 Unification is performed in the following order:

 1. [Source fields](map-entities.md) (previously called Map): In the source fields step, select entities and fields to include in the unify process.
 Map fields to a common semantic type that describes the purpose of the field.